WebReflection/ucontent/README.md

 ## API

   * a `render(writable, what)` utility, to render in a `response` or `stream` object, via `writable.write(content)`, or through a callback, the content provided by one of the tags.
 The function returns the result of `callback(content)` invoke, or the the passed first parameter as is (i.e. the `response` or the `stream`).
 Please note this helper is _not mandatory_ to render content, as any content is an instance of `String`, so that if you prefer to render it manually, you can always use directly `content.toString()` instead, as every tag returns a specialized instance of _String_.
+This API _doesn't_ set any explicit headers for `response` objects based on `what`.
   * a `html` tag, to render _HTML_ content.
 Each interpolation passed as layout content, can be either a result from `html`, `css`, `js`, `svg`, or `raw` tag, as well as primitives, such as `string`, `boolean`, `number`, or even `null` or `undefined`.
 The result is a specialized instance of `String` with a `.min()` method to produce eventually minified _HTML_ content via [html-minifier](https://www.npmjs.com/package/html-minifier).
 All layout content, if not specialized, will be safely escaped, while attributes will always be escaped to avoid layout malfunctions.
   * a `svg` tag, identical to the `html` one, except minification would preserve any self-closing tag, as in `<rect />`.
   * a `css` tag, to create _CSS_ content.
 Its interpolations will be stringified, and it returns a specialized instance of `String` with a `.min()` method to produce eventually minified _CSS_ content via [csso](https://www.npmjs.com/package/csso).
 If passed as `html` or `svg` tag interpolation content, `.min()` will be automatically invoked.